|Nutrition Facts (per serving)|

 All these dishes are most appealing in the cooler seasons of the year.
 If you're making soup, serve with either traditional or dolled-up grilled cheese sandwiches, enhanced with red onion, tomatoes or avocado slices and at least two kinds of cheese.
 Or make the soup a side to any variety of panini you have a fancy for.
 For a lunch or light dinner, serve the soup with French bread or garlic toast.

 Stew and beef bourguignon both are warming main dishes for a family dinner.
 Serve the beef bourguignon over noodles for a traditional presentation and add a side of bread or garlic toast for both.

 There's no reason why you can't have that glass of wine with a simple meal like soup and sandwiches.
-Try a malbec, cabernet sauvignon, merlot, and syrah, or a blend of two or three of those last three grape varieties.
+Try a malbec, cabernet sauvignon, Mmrlot, and syrah, or a blend of two or three of those last three grape varieties.
 If you're serving beef stew or beef bourguignon, the same wines work.
-Expand your horizons with pinot noir, Australian shiraz, Burgundy (the dish is named for this part of France), Cotes du Rhone or zinfandel.
+Expand your horizons with pinot noir, Australian shiraz, Burgundy (the dish is named for this part of France), Côtes du Rhône or Zinfandel.
 A blend of shiraz and cabernet is especially good with these two dishes.